What’s Healthy Anyway? Should You Eat This or That?

 5. Cereals: Instead of sugar loaded cereals many people opt for oatmeal and I’ve found the best is home cooked oatmeal sweetened with a banana and pear.

-JOYVIAL health coach, Patty, offers the following healthy alternative suggestions:
+JOYVIAL executive health coach, Patty, offers the following healthy alternative suggestions:

 1. Kale: Instead of a plain smoothie or a higher glycemic all- fruit smoothie, opt for Kale.
 Keep a bag of kale, and fruit in the freezer to add to your daily smoothies for a powerful boost of antioxidants and energy.